Dr. Amy Widestrom

 Professor Widestrom has been the recipient of several awards, including a Brookings Institution Research Fellowship and an American Political Association Congressional Fellowship in 2008-09, when she worked for the Senate Committee on Banking, Housing and Urban Affairs as the nation worked to recover from economic crisis.

 Amy Widestrom.
-Democracy Displaced: Economic Segregation in America (forthcoming Fall 2014, The University of Pennsylvania Press).
+Displacing Democracy: Economic Segregation in America (forthcoming December 2014, The University of Pennsylvania Press).

 Amy Widestrom and Christopher Dennis.
 2011. “”A Deep Blue Hole”?: California, the Tea Party, and the 2010 Midterm Elections,” in Key States, High Stakes: Sarah Palin, the Tea Party and the 2010 Midterm Election, ed.
 Charles S. Bullock, III.
 New York, NY: Rowman & Littlefield Publishers, Inc.